The XRP Ledger Consensus Process

 User level changes to the ledger are the results of transactions.
 Examples of transactions include payments, changes to account settings or trust lines, and offers to trade.
 Each transaction authorizes changes to the ledger and is cryptographically signed by an account owner.
 Transactions are the only way to authorize changes to an account.

 A ledger instance also contains a set of transactions and metadata about those transactions.
-The transactions are those that have been applied to the prior ledger in order to create the new instance.
+The transactions are those that have been applied to the prior ledger to create the new instance.
 The metadata records precisely the effects of the transaction on the ledger.

 Figure 3: Transactions Applied to Ledger Version